Octachron/RFCs/rfcs/structured_diagnostics.md

 In case of invalid or deprecated diagnostics, we propose to report those invalid fields.
-For instance, if the parsetree output was made compulsory by accident, but ended up being absent
+For instance, if the parsetree output was made compulsory by accident, but ended up being absent in the actual diagnostic:

 ```json
   "metadata" : { "version" : [1, 0], "valid" : "Full", invalid_paths : [["debug", "parsetree"]]},